python/peps/peps/pep-0639/appendix-rejected-ideas.rst

 Define a new top-level ``license-expression`` key
 '''''''''''''''''''''''''''''''''''''''''''''''''

-An earlier version of this PEP defined a new, top-level ``license-expression`` under the ``[project]`` table, rather than using the reserved string value of the ``license`` key.
+An earlier version of PEP 639 defined a new, top-level ``license-expression`` under the ``[project]`` table, rather than using the reserved string value of the ``license`` key.
-This was seen as clearer and more explicit for readers and writers, in line with the goals of this PEP.
+This was seen as clearer and more explicit for readers and writers, in line with the goals of PEP 639.

 Additionally, while differences from existing tool formats (and core metadata field names) have precedent in :pep:`621`,